Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/moderation/timeout-user.md

 ::note
 **Moderators**
 <br>
 Timing out a moderator will automatically reassign their moderator status once the timeout period ends.
+Editors will not receive their editior rights back.
 <br><br>
 This only applies to the subaction.
 <br><br>